A-Z of Arts subjects

 Health Sciences provides students with a non-clinical degree and a multidisciplinary introduction to a range of health issues.

-History offers a wide range of undergraduate courses in British, European, global and New Zealand history.
+History offers a wide range of undergraduate courses in British, European, global, and Aotearoa New Zealand history.

 Japanese at UC offers courses that cover a broad range of subjects, including language, literature, and culture.

 The Journalism programme at UC produces multiskilled journalists who find work across the spectrum of media fields.

 Linguistics is the scientific study of language.
 It bridges the social sciences, the humanities, and the natural sciences.